0xjoseph/yt-looper/README.md

 However, since I'm in Lebanon, and my Internet is ver slow and limited, I couldn't afford the luxury of such sites, which embed the video and download everytime.

 So I started looking into YouTube Player JS API.
-And decided to do this.
+And decided to write code which allows me to automatically replay a YouTube vid locally, without going back to the server.

 I'll have to do a more formal README, but anyway, that's the story.

+Cheers.